darshitjain87/Image-Editor/README.md

 # Image-Editor
 Welcome to Image-Editor, the AI-based photo editing website that lets you change backgrounds, colors, crop, sharpen images, and much more with just a single click.
 With exceptional image quality and fast processing times, Image-Editor is the ultimate tool for all your photo editing needs.

 To get started, simply run **pip install -r requirements.txt** to download all the necessary libraries.
-Then to, create a new Django project using django-admin startproject Website1, replacing 'Website1' with the name of your choice.
+Then to, create a new Django project using **django-admin startproject Website1**, replacing 'Website1' with the name of your choice.

 Next, create a new Django app using **python manage.py startapp Project**, again replacing 'Project' with the name of your choice.